 ● Think about your values and what you want to accomplish in your life.
 This can make one option stand out over another.
 If you truly can’t decide, rolling dice is better than standing still.

-7. A lack of direction.
+Do you lack of direction?
 Do you have goals?
 Do you feel like you have a purpose in life?
 A lack of direction can lead to indecisiveness and a lack of motivation.
 Many people aren’t sure what to do with their lives and decide that doing nothing is better than doing the wrong thing.
 This is faulty thinking.
 Any progress is better than none.
 The longer you wait, the harder it is to get started.

 Words are so powerful and can help change your mindset and motivate you!
 Here are some motivational quotes to inspire you to stop being so lazy: